willroberts/godot-grid-engine/README.md

 # Godot Grid Engine

-This is a plugin for Godot 4 which provides all of the constructs necessary to create turn-based games which play out on a grid-based board.
+A Godot library for games with grid-based movement.

-Uses Godot 4, C#, and 2D nodes (3D not supported).
+Uses Godot 4 and C#.

 ## Quick Start